const-ae/lemur/README.md

 This analysis was conducted without using any cell type information.
 Often, additional cell type information is available or can be annotated manually.
-Here, we can for example distinguish the tumor cells from cells of the microenvironment, because all tumors had a chromosome 10 deletion and chromosome 7 duplication.
+Here, we can for example distinguish the tumor cells from cells of the microenvironment, because the tumors had a chromosome 10 deletion and chromosome 7 duplication.
 We build a simple classifier to distinguish the cells accordingly.
-(This is just to illustrate the process, in reality, we would use more sophisticated methods.)
+(This is just to illustrate the process; for a real analysis, we would use more sophisticated methods.)

 ``` r
 tumor_label_df <- tibble(cell_id = colnames(fit),